Covid 19 coronavirus: Four more deaths, NZ death toll reaches 9, 17 new cases today

 There are four further deaths linked to Covid-19 and Director General of Health Ashley Bloomfield says it is a "sobering reminder" of what's at stake in the fight against the pandemic.

+They were all confirmed cases of Covid-19 and had underlying health conditions, Bloomfield said.

-"We have previously signalled the underlying vulnerabilities of the Rosewood residents and that this group would continue to be at rosk.
+"We have previously signalled the underlying vulnerabilities of the Rosewood residents and that this group would continue to be at risk.
 That does not make today's news any less sad," Bloomfield said.

 "This is the largest number of deaths we have recorded in any day in New Zealand from Covid-19 and it is a sobering reminder of what is at stake."